thsmi/sieve/BUILD.md

 In order to speedup development there are some tweaks.

 First uninstall the addon in thunderbird.
 And enable all the developer options as described on the mozilla developer portal.

 Then build the project, this will create a build directory relative to your sources root directory.

-    gulp package-addon
+    gulp addon:package

 As next step ensure thunderbird is closed and locate to your [thunderbird profile](https://support.mozilla.org/en-US/kb/profiles-where-thunderbird-stores-user-data).
 Browse there to the extensions directory and create a new file named "sieve@mozdev.org".
 The files content needs to be the path to the build directory e.g.: